vidhanio/site/content/blog/hello-world.md

 ---
-title: "hello, world!"
+title: hello, world!
-description: "first post!"
 date: 2023-08-04
+description: welcome to my new website!
 ---

 hi, i'm vidhan! welcome to my new site and blog, rewritten from the ground up using [rust](https://www.rust-lang.org/).